AUG 31, 2023

 About the Author

-Jim Hamlett, the owner of Asset Appraisal Service has been involved in the medical equipment and supply field in sales and management since 1981 and has been conducting asset appraisals of practices and ASCs for 28 years.
-He can be reached at 865.250.1855 or email@example.com.
+Jim Hamlett recently retired as the owner of Asset Appraisal Service.
+Until his retirement, he had been involved in the medical equipment and supply field in sales and management since 1981, conducting asset appraisals of practices and ASCs for 28 years.